OpenFogStack/celestial/README.md

 If your software manipulates files on your microVM filesystem, you also have the option to retrieve those files later.
-Celestial creates a copy of your configured root filesystem for each microVM as `[FILESYSTEM_NAME]-ce[SHELL]-[ID]` for satellites or `[FILESYSTEM_NAME]-ce[NAME]` for ground stations.
+Celestial creates an overlay filesystem for each microVM as `ce[SHELL]-[ID].ext4` for satellites or `ce[NAME].ext4` for ground stations.
-Note that if you use multiple hosts, the filesystem copy will only be created on the host that hosts that particular machine.
+Note that if you use multiple hosts, the filesystem will only be created on the host that hosts that particular machine.

 You can mount this filesystem to copy files (either directly on the host or by downloading a copy of the filesystem).